Amsterdam, New York: Transportation

 In 2022, CDTA began providing bus services with two inner-city routes, a Thruway Express route, and an Amsterdam-Schenectady route.

-The City of Amsterdam has two Level 3 DC Fast Chargers for electric vehicles provided by New York Power Authority's Evolve NY program.
-These chargers are located at the city owned parking lot in downtown near the Amsterdam Free Library.
+The City of Amsterdam has two Level 3 DC Fast Chargers for electric vehicles provided by the New York Power Authority's Evolve NY program.
+These chargers are located at the city-owned parking lot in downtown near the Amsterdam Free Library.
 Other chargers are located throughout the city at various parks.